 It wasn’t until sometime later I discovered that families across the country share a room for the relief of an air fan, abandoning their own bedrooms to utilise functions of a simple piece of technology to keep them cool.
 Ironically, probably, made from a process that increases emissions and global temperatures.
 I felt ashamed knowing this, having complained British households are absent of air conditioning systems.

 So why is it so hard for us to comprehend the needs of climate change within developing nations?
-We all have theories, I’m sure, but I think the propaganda that fills our cinemas, creating caricatures of people from developing countries to apathetic news stories are most to blame.
+We all have theories, I’m sure, but a colonial history, the propaganda that fills cinemas creating caricatures of people from developing countries to apathetic news stories are mostly to blame.
+And this is no excuse.
 Narratives regarding afflicted countries count on popular media to help the west understand.

 Recently, former British Prime Minister Theresa May introduced a bill committing the United Kingdom to zero carbon emissions by 2050.
 And although I commend the government for taking a stand against climate change, it comes from a selfish place.
 Opposition parties have long campaigned for greener policy.
 But it took a luxury holiday to Switzerland to convince May of the facts.
 But the real fact is, Pakistan has experienced detrimental flooding initiated by climate change for some time, and without shock reaction.

-More than 2,000 people have died in flooding in Pakistan causing billions of dollars worth of damage.
+More than 2,000 people have died from flooding in Pakistan causing billions of dollars worth of damage.

-The severity of the problem is misunderstood by many in Europe, largely because cooler climates mask the devastation triggered by climate change.
+The severity of the problem is misunderstood by Europe, because cooler climates mask the devastation triggered by climate change.
 Temperature changes go unnoticed because they’re minimal and we acclimatise to slight increases (in summer) and decreases (in winter) across comfortable fluctuations.